Quick Overview – Slovenia in Winter

 Logar Valley – White Meadows & Quiet Roads

-Lower valleys warm up, but higher peaks stay fully snowy.
+Lower valleys warm up, but higher areas can stay fully snowy.
+March works well for people who want snow mood without the harshest cold.

 Photography Highlights